tychusyuan/ThinkInEnglish/2021_ree_guy.md

 Oh, man.
 Wow.

-Life in the big city.
-Ain't nothing like it.
+Life in the big city.Ain't nothing like it.

 Give it to me!